Caladenia graniticola

-Caladenia graniticola, commonly known as the Pingaring spider orchid, is a species of orchid endemic to the south-west of Western Australia.
+Caladenia graniticola, commonly known as Pingaring spider orchid, is a species of orchid endemic to the south-west of Western Australia.
 It has a single, hairy leaf and one or two yellowish-green, red and white flowers which have a greenish-yellow and white labellum with a red tip.
 It was originally described as Caladenia hoffmanii subsp. graniticola but has a slightly different labellum and column.

 Description

 Caladenia graniticola is a terrestrial, perennial, deciduous, herb with an underground tuber and a single erect, hairy leaf, 80-150 mm long and 5-10 mm wide.
 One or two flowers 60-70 mm long and 40-50 mm wide are borne on a stalk 120-300 mm tall.
 The flowers are yellowish-green, red and white and the lateral sepals and petals have narrow, club-like, glandular tips.
 The lateral sepals and petals spread widely and curve downwards.
 The dorsal sepal is erect, 25-35 mm long and 3-5 mm wide.
 The lateral sepals are 22-32 mm long and 3-5 mm wide, curved so that they sometimes cross each other.
 The petals are 20-30 mm long and about 3 mm wide and curve downwards.
 The labellum is 15-20 mm long and 6-9 mm wide and greenish-yellow with a red tip.
 The tip of the labellum turns downward but is not rolled under as in some other caladenias.
 The sides of the labellum have narrow, erect teeth up to 5 mm long and there are four rows of deep red calli up to 3 mm long, along the centre of the labellum.
 Flowering from late September to October.